ds-pokemon-hacking/ds-pokemon-hacking.github.io/docs/generation-iv/guides/pt-type_expansion/pt-type_expansion.md

 - [Nitro Paint](https://github.com/Garhoogin/NitroPaint/releases)
 - [HxD](https://mh-nexus.de/en/downloads.php?product=HxD) (or any other hex editor)
 - [Python](https://www.python.org/downloads/) - Or install from the Microsoft Store (optional, for the type chart and palette helper scripts)
+- The resources folder belonging to this guide which can be found [here](https://drive.google.com/file/d/10Ozf26GwUvjnUmsjasIDODuxoTa6RLNk/view?usp=sharing)

 ### Making space for the new type chart
 **Before you start, make a backup of your ROM!** <br />